Pisicot/rsschool-cv/cv.md

 }
 ```
 ## Experience
-[pisicot.github.io/dbu/] I have used Pug, SCSS, Jqerry, JS, Gulp
+[https://pisicot.github.io/dbu/] I have used Pug, SCSS, Jqerry, JS, Gulp
 ## Education
-To receive courses, I used the [BeOnMax.com].
+To receive courses, I used the [https://BeOnMax.com].
 Google has been my main source of information.
-I really liked the site [learn.javascipt.ru]
+I really liked the site [https://learn.javascipt.ru]
 ## English
 B1 level